Rigid Foam Over Batt Insulation, Why Not?

 Combining Rigid Foam and Batt Insulation

 The combination of rigid foam over batt insulation can work well.
-When utilized in wall and ceiling constructions covered with batts, foam board can enhance insulation while eliminating heat transfer.
+Foam boards can enhance insulation while eliminating heat transfer when used in wall and ceiling constructions covered with batts.
 It can replace the vapor barrier as well as the house wrap.

 rigid foam over batt insulation